CLOVER-energy/CLOVER/README.md

   ```
   ./bin/new_location.sh <new_location_name>
   ```
-* By basing the location on an eisting location.
+* By basing the location on an existing location.
 To do this, call the `new_location` helper script with the `--from-existing` flag:
   ```
   python -m clover.scripts.new_location <new_location_name> --from-existing <existing_location>
   ```